JoeLollo21/WikiFreaks/protocol-report/metadata.md

 <br><br>
 Lastly, temporal elements – namely for the creation and modification of data and the temporal coverage of datasets – come from the <a href="https://www.dublincore.org/">Dublin Core Metadata Initiative (DCMI)</a> schema.
 <br><br>
 Below you will see all metadata elements in use, including potential vocabulary or standard restrictions and notes on usage.
+Fields are listed in order of appearance in the WikiFreaks catalog.

 ## Metadata Elements:
 <table>